MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 Is the label that you expect to see not displayed on the bar?

-- If your administrator has recently configured a new label for you, try closing all instances of Office and reopening your Office app.
+- If your administrator has recently configured a new label for you, try closing all instances of your Office app and reopening your Office app.
 This action checks for changes to your labels.

 - If the label is configured to apply protection but you have a version of Office that doesn't support protecting data (Standard edition), this label does not appear on the Azure Information Protection bar.